-If the individual symbols of a long sequence of symbols are not equally probable (e.g. text), what is of interest is the average information content for each symbol in this sequence as well as the average value over the entire language.
+If the individual symbols of a long sequence of symbols are not equally probable (for example, text), what is of interest is the average information content for each symbol in this sequence as well as the average value over the entire language.
 When this theory is applied to the various code systems, the average information content for one symbol results as follows:

-in the German language: I = 4.113 bits/letter; in the English language: I = 4.046 bits/letter; in the dual system: I = 1 bit/digit; in the decimal system: I = 3.32 bits/digit; in the DNA molecule: I = 2 bits/nucleotide.

-The Highest Information Density
+In the German language: I = 4.113 bits/letter

+In the English language: I = 4.046 bits/letter

+In the dual system: I = 1 bit/digit

+In the decimal system: I = 3.32 bits/digit

+In the DNA molecule: I = 2 bits/nucleotide

+The highest information density

 The highest information density known to us is that of the DNA (deoxyribonucleic acid) molecules of living cells.
-This chemical storage medium is 2 nm in diameter and has a 3.4 nm helix pitch (Fig. 3).
-This results in a volume of $10.68 \cdot 10^{-21}$ cm3 per spiral.
-Each spiral contains ten chemical letters (nucleotides), resulting in a volumetric information density of 0.94 · 1021 letters/ cm3.
-In the genetic alphabet, the DNA molecules contain only the four nucleotide bases, i.e. adenine, thymine, guanine and cytosine.
-The information content of such a letter is 2 bits/ nucleotide.
-Thus, the statistical information density is 1.88 · 1021 bits/cm3.
+This chemical storage medium is 2 nm in diameter and has a 3.4 nm helix pitch (see Figure 1).
+This results in a volume of $10.68 \times 10^{-21} \text{ cm}^3$ per spiral.
+Each spiral contains ten chemical letters (nucleotides), resulting in a volumetric information density of 0.94×10^{21} letters/cm3.
+In the genetic alphabet, the DNA molecules contain only the four nucleotide bases, that is, adenine, thymine, guanine and cytosine.
+The information content of such a letter is 2 bits/nucleotide.
+Thus, the statistical information density is 1.88×10^{21} bits/cm3.

-Proteins are the basic substances that compose living organisms and contain, inter alia, such important compounds as enzymes, antibodies, hemoglobins and hormones.
-These important substances are both organ- and species-specific.
+Proteins are the basic substances that compose living organisms and include, inter alia, such important compounds as enzymes, antibodies, haemoglobins and hormones.
+These important substances are both organ- and speciesspecific.
 In the human body alone, there are at least 50,000 different proteins performing important functions.
-Their structures must be coded just as effectively as the chemical processes in the cells, in which synthesis must take place with the required dosage in accordance with an optimized technology.
+Their structures must be coded just as effectively as the chemical processes in the cells, in which synthesis must take place with the required dosage in accordance with an optimised technology.
 It is known that all the proteins occurring in living organisms are composed of a total of just 20 different chemical building blocks (amino acids).
 The precise sequence of these individual building blocks is of exceptional significance for life and must therefore be carefully defined.
 This is done with the aid of the genetic code.
 Shannon's information theory makes it possible to determine the smallest number of letters that must be combined to form a word in order to allow unambiguous identification of all amino acids.
 With 20 amino acids, the average information content is 4.32 bits/amino acid.
-If words are made up of two letters (doublets), with 4 bits/ word, these contain too little information.
+If words are made up of two letters (doublets), with 4 bits/word, these contain too little information.
 Quartets would have 8 bits/word and would be too complex.
 According to information theory, words of three letters (triplets) having 6 bits/word are sufficient and are therefore the most economical method of coding.
 Binary coding with two chemical letters is also, in principle, conceivable.
-This, however, would require a quintet to represent each amino acid and would be 67% less economical than the use of triplets.
+This however, would require a quintet to represent each amino acid and would be 67 per cent less economical than the use of triplets.